lanliwz/entitlement-schema/README.md

 ---

-## Core Concepts
+## Neo4j Node labels:

-- (:Policy) is a node, annotation properties {'rdfs__label': 'policy', 'skos__definition': 'Encapsulates access logic combining row-level and column-level rules.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/policy', 'note': 'Each policy must have a policy_id and policy_name; may include definition.'}
+- (:Policy) is defined as:
+Encapsulates access logic combining row-level and column-level rules.
+Each policy must have a policy_id and policy_name; may also include a definition.
-- (:PolicyGroup) is a node, annotation properties {'rdfs__label': 'policy group', 'skos__definition': 'A collection of policies aligned to a persona function or role set.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/policy_group', 'note': 'Each policy group must have a policy_group_id and policy_group_name; may include definition.'}
+- (:PolicyGroup) is defined as:
+A collection of policies aligned to a persona, function, or role set.
+Each policy group must have a policy_group_id and policy_group_name; may also include a definition.
-- (:Column) is a node, annotation properties {'rdfs__label': 'column', 'skos__definition': 'Represents a physical database column.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/column'}
+- (:Column) is defined as:
+Represents a physical database column.
-- (:Table) is a node, annotation properties {'rdfs__label': 'table', 'skos__definition': 'Database table grouping columns within a schema.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/table', 'note': 'Contains columns such as customer_email.'}
+- (:Table) is defined as:
+Database table grouping columns within a schema.
+Contains columns such as customer_email.
-- (:Schema) is a node, annotation properties {'rdfs__label': 'schema', 'skos__definition': 'Database schema grouping tables within a database catalog.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/schema', 'note': 'Schema for tables.'}
+- (:Schema) is defined as:
+Database schema grouping tables within a database catalog.
+Serves as a container for tables.
-- (:User) is a node, annotation properties {'rdfs__label': 'user', 'skos__definition': 'Subject or principal entitled to policy groups.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/user', 'note': 'Example user Alice with membership to a policy group.'}
+- (:User) is defined as:
+Subject or principal entitled to policy groups.
+For example, a user like Alice can be a member of a policy group.
 ---

-## Relationship and their properties
+## Relationships
 - (:Policy)-[:hasColumnRule]->(:Column)
 - (:PolicyGroup)-[:includesPolicy]->(:Policy)
 - (:Column)-[:belongsToTable]->(:Table)
 - (:Table)-[:belongsToSchema]->(:Schema)
 - (:User)-[:memberOf]->(:PolicyGroup)

+## Relationship types:
-- [:hasRowRule] is a relationship, annotation properties  {'owl__maxQualifiedCardinality': 9999, 'rdfs__label': 'has row rule', 'owl__minQualifiedCardinality': 0, 'skos__definition': 'Policy includes row-level access condition that applies to a specific column.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/policy/hasRowRule/customer_email'}
+- [:hasRowRule] is defined as:
+Policy includes row-level access conditions that apply to a specific column.
-- [:hasColumnRule] is a relationship, annotation properties  {'owl__maxQualifiedCardinality': 9999, 'rdfs__label': 'has column rule', 'owl__minQualifiedCardinality': 0, 'skos__definition': 'Policy includes column-level masking logic that applies to a specific column.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/policy/hasColumnRule/account_balance'}
+- [:hasColumnRule] is defined as:
+Policy includes column-level masking logic that applies to a specific column.
-- [:includesPolicy] is a relationship, annotation properties  {'owl__maxQualifiedCardinality': 9999, 'rdfs__label': 'includes policy', 'owl__minQualifiedCardinality': 0, 'skos__definition': 'Policy group bundles policies.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/policy_group/includesPolicy/policy'}
+- [:includesPolicy] is defined as:
+Policy group bundles policies.
-- [:belongsToTable] is a relationship, annotation properties  {'owl__maxQualifiedCardinality': 1, 'rdfs__label': 'belongs to table', 'owl__minQualifiedCardinality': 1, 'skos__definition': 'A column is always contained in exactly one table.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/belongsToTable'}
+- [:belongsToTable] is defined as:
+A column is always contained in exactly one table.
-- [:belongsToSchema] is a relationship, annotation properties  {'owl__maxQualifiedCardinality': 1, 'rdfs__label': 'belongs to schema', 'owl__minQualifiedCardinality': 1, 'skos__definition': 'A table is always contained in exactly one schema.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/belongsToSchema'}
+- [:belongsToSchema] is defined as:
+A table is always contained in exactly one schema.
-- [:memberOf] is a relationship, annotation properties  {'owl__maxQualifiedCardinality': 9999, 'rdfs__label': 'member of', 'owl__minQualifiedCardinality': 0, 'skos__definition': 'User inherits policies through group membership.', 'uri': 'http://upupedu.com/ontology/entitlement/tabular_data/user/alice/memberOf/policy_group'}

-Each relationship is annotated with a **`skos__definition`** to capture its semantics (e.g., “column mask rule applies to a specific column”).
+- [:memberOf] is defined as:
+User inherits policies through group membership.
 ---

 ## Data Properties

-- (:Table) has data property tableName with data type TableNameDatatype
+- (:Table) has property tableName with data type string
-- (:Schema) has data property schemaId with data type SchemaIdDatatype
+- (:Schema) has property schemaId, which has unique value, with data type string
-- (:Schema) has data property schemaName with data type SchemaNameDatatype
+- (:Schema) has property schemaName with data type string
-- (:Policy) has data property policyId with data type PolicyIdDatatype
+- (:Policy) has property policyId, which has unique value, with data type string
-- (:Policy) has data property policyName with data type PolicyNameDatatype
+- (:Policy) has property policyName with data type string
-- (:Policy) has data property definition with data type PolicyDefinitionDatatype
+- (:Policy) has property definition with data type string
-- (:PolicyGroup) has data property policyGroupId with data type PolicyGroupIdDatatype
+- (:PolicyGroup) has property policyGroupId, which has unique value, with data type string
-- (:PolicyGroup) has data property policyGroupName with data type PolicyGroupNameDatatype
+- (:PolicyGroup) has property policyGroupName with data type string
-- (:Column) has data property columnId with data type ColumnIdDatatype
+- (:Column) has property columnId, which has unique value, with data type string
-- (:Column) has data property columnName with data type ColumnNameDatatype
+- (:Column) has property columnName with data type string
-- (:Table) has data property tableId with data type TableIdDatatype
+- (:Table) has property tableId, which has unique value, with data type string

 ## Benefits